brianga0/Steam-Reviews/README.md

 # Steam-Reviews
-Implementing a logistic regression model to predict if a review is recommended or not.
+Using the Steam Reviews Dataset 2021 (https://www.kaggle.com/datasets/najzeko/steam-reviews-2021), I created a machine learning pipeline using a logistic regression model to predict whether a review is recommended or not based on IDF and sentiment score.